rdrsss/resume/resume.md

 #### Idea Fabrik Plc, Germantown, MD | C++ Software Engineer | _Mar 2011 - Oct 2012_
 Game studio and technology company developing the HeroEngine game engine.
 A game engine specializing in massive multiplayer online experiences.
 * Gameplay, tools, services, and server programming.
+ * Worked on prototyping example games using full stack, proprietary scripting language.
+ * Implemented service and server working while doing so to add new capabilities for licensee use.
 * Providing licensee support.

 ## Education